 - Identify the unique challenges, opportunities, and strategies that will help to shape a better future for the successful discovery and development of orphan drugs and novel treatments for rare diseases

-- Examine the role of basic, translational, and clinical researchers, drug/device companies, governmental agencies, patient advocacy organizations and patients in novel therapy development
+- Examine the role of basic, translational, and clinical researchers, drug, device and diagnostics companies, governmental agencies, patient advocacy organizations and patients in novel therapy development

 - Recognize the impact of rare/orphan diseases on patient well-being and health care systems

 - Discuss key initiatives, changes, and challenges of various global regulatory agencies with the review of drugs, diagnostics/devices, and biologics